 Any professional freelance writer should have collected quite a few testimonials from prior clients.
 Now, the only problem is that these will need to be semi-anonymous because all ghostwriters are sworn to secrecy.
 Even so, an established ghostwriter won’t have any trouble getting a few clients to write a few lines of praise.

 Check out my testimonial page.
 You’ll see some clients proudly share their name and company name, while others prefer to share only initials.
 Still, you can see that I have worked with many people over the last twenty years.
 Make sure your ghostwriter has similar credentials.

 Her writing forte

 Some of the interview questions for a ghostwriter should revolve around what she likes to write.
 Also ask about her experience.
 This will help you determine if the ghostwriter is a good match for you.

 A few writers only write fiction.
 Others love to pen memoirs, while some prefer to stick to small business books.

-Personally, I enjoy writing uplifting stories, helping record a family’s history or educational non-fiction material.
+Personally, I enjoy writing uplifting stories, helping record a family’s history or compiling educational non-fiction material.
 I wouldn’t be comfortable writing a memoir centered around abuse; it would be too painful.

 However, I can write a fictional novel, a non-fiction how-to book (sometimes called prescriptive non-fiction), or a memoir.
 I love all classifications and genres, as long as the overall message is positive.

-The ghostwriter’s current schedule
+Her current schedule